Asphocarp/ts5/README.md

 A minimalist Rust CLI that generates 5-character, URL-safe Base64 timestamps.

 ⚠️ **Important Limitation**: This toy timestamp format will only work correctly until February 7, 2059.
-After this date, the 30-bit counter will overflow and timestamps will no longer be unique.
+After this date, the 30-bit counter will overflow and become ts6.

 ## How It Works